 By train or bus

-- From both Manchester and Newcastle airports, the travel time by train to St Bees is approximately 4 hours.
+- From both Manchester and Newcastle airports, the travel time by train to St Bees is approximately 4h.
 St Bees is served by regular trains from Carlisle and Barrow-in-Furness, from where you can connect to all UK destinations.
-Journey time from London is about 5 hours.
+Journey time from London is about 5h.
 Please check the Traveline website or use the Omio planner above.
 You can get athe X93 bus from Robin Hood’s Bay to Whitby, where there is a train station.

 - 15 nights in twin/double rooms with an en-suite or private bathroom (small hotels, B&Bs and guesthouses)